CrimeOwl AI logoCrimeOwl AI

 Lead #3

-On July 6, 2001, ten-year-old Tionda Z. Bradley and her three-year-old sister Diamond Yvette Bradley disappeared from Chicago, Illinois after leaving a note stating they were going to the store and school playground.
-An extensive search of the area and surrounding neighborhood yielded no results.
-The case remains unsolved, with a $10,000 reward offered for information about their whereabouts.
+On July 6, 2001, ten-year-old Tionda Z. Bradley and her three-year-old sister Diamond Yvette Bradley disappeared from Chicago after leaving a note saying they were going to the store and school playground; an extensive search of the area yielded no results.
+Tionda was a shy child with distinctive features including a burn scar on her left forearm and was last seen wearing green ponytail holders.
+Despite a $10,000 reward and FBI involvement, the circumstances of their disappearance and current whereabouts remain unknown, and anyone with information is urged to contact authorities.

 Case